Save 16% on Disney+ with an annual subscription

-Disney+ may have just entered the streaming market, but it did so with a bang.
-The new streaming service comes with a solid content library, has some interesting features and boasts a price point that's lower than some of its competitors.
+Disney+ may have only entered the streaming market a year ago, but it did so with a bang.
+It came with a solid content library, has some interesting features and boasts a price point that's lower than some of its competitors.

 The service launched in Australia on 19 November 2019, to similar hype.
 While the US is a much bigger market, there's no doubt that the streamer is aiming to shake things up Down Under as well, attracting a large number of users interested in family-oriented titles.
 Its impact is now only likely to grow thanks to the addition of Star, a more adult-focused channel on Disney+.

 The service previously signed an agreement with Disney to stream some of its popular blockbusters exclusively, but once Disney+ became available, all those blockbusters were gone, migrating to the new service.
 Even so, that's just a fraction of Stan's library, which has a strong focus on trendy shows, a lot of which are fast-tracked from the US.

 So will the local service still maintain its loyal user base?
 More importantly, if you have to pick between the two platforms, which one is a better fit?
 Let's compare Disney+ with Stan to figure things out.